-The definition of a household employee is someone who works under controlled conditions, set forth by the family.
+The definition of a household employee is someone who works under controlled conditions set forth by the family.
 These conditions include the place of work, the hours worked and the responsibilities.
 Necessary tools and supplies for the job are provided by the employer.
 In addition, the family incurs tax liability and any legally required benefits, and often must be responsible for withholding taxes.

 An independent contractor, on the other hand, is fully responsible for the work conditions as well as the taxes.
 Nanny jobs seldom, if ever, meet this specification.

-The IRS allows you to confirm that status of your household worker.
+The IRS allows you to confirm the status of your household worker.
 After having the worker fill out form SS-8, you can send it in to the IRS.
 They will give you a formal ruling on the status of your worker.

-What Taxes do I withhold from the Nanny's Salary each month?
+What taxes do I withhold from the nanny's salary each month?